Iezstalker/Card-Dekho-Price-Prediction/README.md

-Predict the price of the car using Logistic Regression & Decision Tree
+Predict the price of the car using ML Models(Logistic Regression & Decision Tree)